phetsims/phet-info/checklists/sim_port_checklist.md

   - [ ] standard GitHub label set applied
   - [ ] repository added to chipper/data/ files
   - [ ] Port existing strings (IF ANY) and commit to the GitHub repo (auto-ported strings from Java and Flash sims can be found in babel/autoport).
-The strings should be deleted from babel/autoport and @jbphet should immediately be asked to pull from rosetta to avoid conflicts.
+The auto-ported strings should then be deleted from babel/autoport.
 - [ ] **Development started** (Date: //)
 - [ ] **Sim is "feature complete"** (Date: //)
 - [ ] **Code review completed** (Date: //)